bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transitional Properties</h4>

-It is important to note, <b>not all properties may be transitioned</b>, only properties that have an identifiable halfway point.
-Colors, font sizes, and the alike may be transitioned from one value to another as they have recognizable values in-between one another.
+<p>It is important to note, <b>not all properties may be transitioned</b>,
+only properties that have an identifiable halfway point.
+Colors, font sizes, and the alike may be transitioned from one value to another as they have recognizable values in-between one another.</p>

-The display property, for example, may not be transitioned as it does not have any midpoint.
-A handful of the more popular transitional properties include the following.
+<p>The display property, for example, may not be transitioned as it does
+not have any midpoint.
+A handful of the more popular transitional properties include the following.</p>

 <ul>
   <li>background-color</li>